- Hit List

 Experimental Lakes Area

 In 1968, the Canadian government set aside the lakes to create the ELA.
-Since then, the ELA has undertaken research on the effects of aquaculture, petrochemical industries, agribusiness and other chemical producers on lake ecosystems.
-Its groundbreaking research on the effects of acid rain, toxic pollutants, mercury, phosphate and climate change on clean water has informed global policy on the protection of water and freshwater habitats for more than four decades.
+Since then, the ELA has undertaken research on the effects of aquaculture, acid rain, nutrient pollution causing algal blooms, and the hydroelectric industry, on lake ecosystems and watersheds.
+Its groundbreaking work on the effects of acid rain, toxic pollutants, phosphates and climate change on fresh water systems have informed global policy on the protection of water and freshwater habitats for more than four decades.

 Scientists speak out

-But Peter Ross, a leading Canadian researcher on the impact of chemicals on marine mammals, has ignored the government ban and has denounced the move, telling the Montreal daily La Presse that Canada is losing its position as the leading supporter of research on freshwater and oceans in the world.
-Ross predicts he will be out of a job by November 1, 2012.
+Peter Ross, a leading Canadian researcher on the impact of chemicals on marine mammals told the Montreal daily La Presse that Canada is losing its position as the leading supporter of research on freshwater and oceans in the world.

-On May 21, 2012, Cynthia Gilmour, a senior scientist at the Smithsonian Environmental Research Centre, wrote to Minister Ashfield and Environment Minister Peter Kent, asking for the ELA closure to be reconsidered.
+On May 21, 2012, Cynthia Gilmour, a senior scientist at the Smithsonian Environmental Research Centre, wrote to Minister Ashfield and Environment Minister Peter Kent, asking for reconsideration of the ELA closure.

-On May 30, a group of Israeli scientists from the Israel Oceanographic and Limnological Research institute wrote to the Canadian ambassador in Israel to condemn the closing of the ELA.
-"By shutting down the ELA facility, the Government of Canada is stamping out the ability of the world scientific community to conduct the research required to formulate sound environmental policies," wrote Dr. Assaf Sukenik, who was quoted in the Winnipeg Free Press.
+On May 30, a group of scientists from the Israel Oceanographic and Limnological Research institute wrote to the Canadian ambassador to Israel to condemn the closing of the ELA.
+"By shutting down the ELA facility, the Government of Canada is stamping out the ability of the world scientific community to conduct the research required to formulate sound environmental policies," wrote Dr. Assaf Sukenik (Winnipeg Free Press).

 - 1967: Data recording begins at the ELA.